ASK THE EXPERT: Holiday Travel Safety Tips

-As part of our “Ask the Expert” series, 7NEWS’ Taylor Murray spoke with Bon Secours St. Francis Emergency Medicine Physician Dr. Dat Ta about what precautions travelers can take.
+As part of our “Ask the Expert” series, in partnership with Bon Secours St. Francis, 7NEWS’ Taylor Murray spoke with Bon Secours St. Francis Emergency Medicine Physician Dr. Dat Ta about what precautions travelers can take.

 With COVID-19 still a threat, and the new Omicron variant popping up across the country, health experts are urging travelers to practice health and safety during their trips.